-Step C. Heat-molding the plastic brace

-1. Put the rod of the plaster mold into the vacuum pipe.
+Step C. Heat-molding the plastic brace 1.
+Put the rod of the plaster mold into the vacuum pipe.
 Be sure it is very tight.
 (If not, take it out and bend the rod a bit more.)

-4. Preheat the oven and sprinkle plaster powder or talc evenly over the hot metal sheet.
+2. Stretch stockinette or stocking tightly over the cast and tape it to the pipe.
+3. Sprinkle dry plaster powder or talc over the entire foot and smooth it with your fingers.